Bass vs Catfish – What’s The Difference? Is Catfish Better?

 This article will compare their tastes, textures, cooking methods, costs, mercury levels and whether one can substitute for the other in recipes.
 In addition, I’ll do a side-by-side comparison of their habitats, size, weight and discuss their nutritional benefits.

 The easiest way to tell bass from catfish is by their body shape, scales and mouth.
 The catfish’s body is wider and flattened compared to the rounder bass.
-A catfish’s mouth is wider than bass and is surrounded by whisker like barbells which bass don’t have.
+A catfish’s mouth is wider and is surrounded by whisker like barbells which bass don’t have.
 Bass have scales and catfish don’t have scales, just soft skin.

 Scientific Classifications, Families, Species